Starlink is stretching its footprints in the African market space, with a promise to offer faster and reliable broadband service.

 “We received the applications on October 6 last year.
 A number of issues are pending following our last meeting on January 27, 2023,” said Tanzanian Minister for Information, Communications and Information Technology Nape Nnauye.

 In December last year, Tanzania enacted a new law touching on investment -Tanzania Investment Act No.10 of 2022, repealing the Tanzania Investment Act No. 26 of 1997.

 The new Act partly touches on land and would remain a challenge for foreign investors and their interaction with Tanzania Investment Centre (TIC).

-The repealed Act had assumed that TIC would oversee a ‘land bank’ where land designated for investment purposes would be readily available.
+The previous Act assumed that TIC would oversee a ‘land bank’ where land set aside for investment purposes would be readily available.

-Foreign investors in the new Act are required to go through an occasionally lengthy process of identification and conversion of land from one category to another (village to general land for example) in order to obtain derivative rights from TIC.
+Foreign investors in the new Act go through an occasionally lengthy process of identification and conversion of land from one category to another (village to general land for example) in order to obtain derivative rights from TIC.

-Dr. Jabiri Bakari, Director General of Tanzania Communication Regulatory Authority (TCRA) said that Starlink, like any other firm, is required to follow the appropriate processes before being awarded an operational license.
+Dr. Jabiri Bakari, Director General of Tanzania Communication Regulatory Authority (TCRA) said that Starlink, like any other firm, must follow the appropriate processes before getting an operational license.

-“You know, Starlink’s satellite internet involves much more issues than the way it is portrayed on social media platforms.
+“You know, Starlink’s satellite internet involves much more issues.
 It involves different particulars that need different requirements from the regulator in line with the type of license being applied for,” said Dr. Bakari when he spoke to Tanzania’s publication The Citizen.

-The minimum investment capital threshold for foreigners in Tanzania is cut at $500,000.
+The minimum investment capital threshold for foreigners in Tanzania is capped at $500,000.